 Sailing as a human activity probably originated from a need for transport or as a way of survival - to get the food from the sea.
 Throughout the history sailing techniques advanced and gave humans the opportunity to transfer themselves to distant destinations while fishing techniques enabled them to catch more food.

 has originated from simple survival when humans needed to satisfy their hunger.
 Nowadays, gastronomy refers to a specific activity which purpose is not only satisfying hunger but enjoying different tastes of well-prepared food.

 .
 Like in other ways of traveling abroad, a complete experience of a destination would not only be its sights, people and costumes but its gastronomy as well.
 Having sailing around I met a lot of people in search of good places to eat

 What if I didn't pick up the best place to taste original local food?
 What if served food is not genuine from that specific area or locality?
 Is it worth the price I paid?
 These and similar questions could bother us because there is no second chance since sailing trip usually refers to cruising instead of staying at one place for many days.
 In order to avoid that kind of uncertainty one should prepare before sailing: check guidebooks, visit websites, blogs and forums.

-There are many guidebooks available that contain all sorts of information about places to eat, graded according types of food and prices.
+available that contain all sorts of information about places to eat, graded according types of food and prices.
 In my opinion, the only guidebook that could be trusted in terms of good restaurants is the legendary Michelin guidebook

 and his recommendation.
 Even though you do not trust him completely and ask locals you could be fooled because in many cases locals could recommend you their cousins' restaurants just to increase their income.
 Since skippers work in certain area for some time and bring customers to proven restaurants regularly, they would not jeopardize their reputation and endanger their own business in case of customers' dissatisfaction.
 Don't forget that skippers' job relies on good response and customers' satisfaction

 In addition, many skippers themselves are expert in both local gastronomy and cooking so they could be the most reliable source of information.
 At the same time, skippers are very often such patriots so they would not allow the situation in which a customer leaves his country with unpleasant memories.
 Besides, if you confided your lives by hiring him to sail your yacht, why would you not believe him about the food?

 which I have learned from my family.
 Those people appreciated my efforts very much and allowed me to take them to the places where food was prepared according to the oldest family recipes

 The universal tip how to get the best local food wherever you might travel or sail without a skipper would be one that I also rely to when abroad.
 Follow dock workers

 I wish you a calm sea, a fine wind and a strong mast!